Brian-MacCurtin/Data-Analyst-Practice/README.md

 *Table 1: The Top 10 Highest Paying Remote Data Analyst Jobs*

-I also looked at job postings in Philadelphia, PA, which is near where I'm based.
+I also analyzed job postings from Philadelphia, PA, which is near where I'm based.
 The only line I altered from the previous code was:
 ```SQL
 jpf.job_location = 'Philadelphia'
 ```
-The results:
 | Company Name                         | Title                                                                 | Location         | Yearly Salary | Contract Type             | Date       |
 |-------------------------------------|------------------------------------------------------------------------|------------------|----------------|----------------------------|------------|
 | SpecialCase                         | Data Analyst for Security Analytics & Innovation Team                 | Philadelphia, PA | $150,000.00    | Full-time                 | 2023-08-28 |